tensorpack/tensorpack/examples/FasterRCNN/README.md

 # Faster-RCNN on COCO
-This example aims to provide a minimal (1.2k lines) multi-GPU implementation of ResNet50-Faster-RCNN on COCO.
+This example aims to provide a minimal (1.2k lines) multi-GPU implementation of ResNet-Faster-RCNN on COCO.

 ## Dependencies
 + TensorFlow >= 1.4.0